milyo001/.NET-Design-Patterns-Examples/README.md

 - State
 > Object's behavior is determined by its state.
 An object transitions from one to another (something needs to trigger a transaction).
 A formalized construct which manages state and transitions is called state machine.
 - Strategy
+> Enable  the exact  behavior of the system to be selected either at run-time (dynamic) or compile time (static).
+Also know as a policy (in low level languages like C++)
 - Template Method
 - Visitor